jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-15b.md

 questions.
 Have the Nefilim been encountered since?
 What will happen when they are encountered again?
-And if the Nefilim were the "gods" who "created" Man on Earth, did evolution alone, on the Twelfth Planet, create the Nefilim? -->
+And if the Nefilim were the "gods" who "created" Man on Earth, did evolution alone, on the 12th Planet, create the Nefilim? -->